exercism/cpp/docs/TESTS.md

 code using the appropriate command for your environment:

 * Linux with make: `make`
-* Windows with Visual Studio 2013: Select Build / Build Solution from the menu.
+* Windows with Visual Studio: Select Build / Build Solution from the menu.
 * MacOS with Xcode: Select Build from the toolbar

 Examples of running CMake for different environments are shown below.